CurtisGreen/dallas-area-transit-alliance/_posts/myths-facts.md

 ---
 title: "Myth versus Fact"
 excerpt: "There are some statements that cities or elected officials have been making that are incorrect regarding DART and their services, funding, or safety.
-DATA has complied some of them and debunked every myth."
+DATA has compiled some of them and debunked every myth."
 coverImage: "/assets/blog/dart-cuts/cover.jpg"
 date: "2024-07-27T05:00:00.000Z"
 author: